doyu/elc2019/index.md

 4. PoC
 5. Conclusion
 ???
+- At first, I'll show demo.
-- At first, I will define IoT problems ML faces.
+- Then, define problems
+ - when you try to bring ML in IoT.
-- Sencodary, I will introduce our proposal
+- Then, I will introduce our proposal
- - against the problem we defined.
+ - against the problem which we defined.
 - Then, 3 enblers construct our proposal.
-- I'll explain our proof of concept.
+- Then, proof of concept.
-- At least, I'll discuss further possibilities
+- At Conclusion, we'll discuss further possibilities
 - Let's start with "Demo".
 ---
 class: center, middle
-### ML on microcontroller
+# **No ML in IoT ?**
 ![](images/screenshot.png)
 ???
-I will show demo.
-It's easier to see to get a feeling of ML on MCU.
+- I'll show ML inference running on MCU.
+- You'll get some feeling of what it's about.
 ---
 background-image: url(images/demo.png)
 ???
+This is my setup.

+Left top side:
 # MNIST
+- handwriting digit recognition
 - ML hello world

-- handwriting digit recognition
+Left middle && bottom:
 # ESP32
 - microcontroller
 - backside LCD
 - 520KB RAM
 - 4MB FLASH ROM
-- Linux cannot fit in but Unikernl can.
+- Linux cannot fit in
+ - but Unikernl can.

+Right side:
 # DEMO
 - Connected via WiFi
 - send a bitmap